 The learning style assessment assesses the preferred learning style of the applicant and offers test-taking and study tips suited to the learning style.

 The HESI A2 is given year-round.
 A student may test twice per year between September to September regardless of what program they are applying for.
 Students need to take note of application deadlines for the VN, Bridging, and Associate Degree nursing programs and take the HESI-A2 before those deadlines.
-The HESI A2 is available at both the Main Campus Testing Center and the EWCHEC-Hutto Testing Center.
+The HESI A2 is available at both the Temple Campus Testing Center and the EWCHEC-Hutto Testing Center.

 When the HESI A2 is being administered, it can be started any time: